 Water Back-Up Sump Pumps vs. Battery Back-Up Sump Pumps

 Every home with a sump pump should have a reliable backup sump pump system for peace of mind.
-In the event of a power disruption or primary pump / level control failure, it will assume the role as the primary pump, allowing time for the power to be restored or the primary pump to be repaired or replaced.
-But what kind of back-up sump pump is best for you?
-Here we compare the two most common back-up sump pumps: water and battery.
+In the event of a power disruption or primary pump/level control failure, it will assume the role of the primary pump, allowing time for the power to be restored or the primary pump to be repaired or replaced.
+But what kind of backup sump pump is best for you?
+Here we compare the two most common backup sump pumps: water and battery.

 Water Backup Sump Pump

-Water-driven sump pumps require no battery and need no electrical power.
+water-driven sump pumps require no battery and need no electrical power.
 Instead, they use a home's water pressure from incoming city water to create suction which pumps water out of the sump pit.
-Water back-up sump pumps can run indefinitely, as long as there is city water pressure coming to your home.
-The homeowner no longer has to worry about power outage lasting longer than their battery powered pump's battery life.
-The water powered back-up sump pump system does not use any water until the primary system malfunctions or in the case of a power failure.
-Waters Basement Services, Inc. choice would be to use a Liberty Sump Jet Water Powered Back-up Pump.
+Water backup sump pumps can run indefinitely, as long as there is city water pressure coming to your home.
+The homeowner no longer has to worry about power outages lasting longer than their battery-powered pump's battery life.
+The water-powered backup sump pump system does not use any water until the primary system malfunctions or in the case of a power failure.
+Waters Basement Services, Inc.'s choice would be to use a Liberty Sump Jet Water Powered Back-up Pump.

 Adjustable Stainless Hose Clamp for Easy Mounting